dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 There's quite a bit in there, so let's go through it:

-* The `entry` key tells Webpack to start processing files using the `/app/index.tsx` file
+* The `entry` key tells Webpack to start processing files using the `/app/index.tsx` file.
-* The output key tells Webpack where to put the output files; in the `/public/js` folder with the name `bundle.js`
+* The output key tells Webpack where to put the output files; in the `/public/js` folder with the name `bundle.js`.
-* The `devtool` key, along with the `source-map-loader` preloader in the `module` section, tells Webpack to generate source maps, which will come in very handy when trying to debug your Javascript app later
+* The `devtool` key, along with the `source-map-loader` preloader in the `module` section, tells Webpack to generate source maps, which will come in very handy when trying to debug your JavaScript app later.
-* The `resolve` key tells Webpack which extensions to pay attention to when resolving modules
+* The `resolve` key tells Webpack which extensions to pay attention to when resolving module.
 * The `loaders` section tells Webpack what middleware to use when processing modules.
 Here we tell it that, whenever Webpack comes across a file with a .ts or .tsx extension, it should use the `ts-loader` tool.
-This is the tool that processes a Typescript file and turns it into regular Javascript.
+This is the tool that processes a TypeScript file and turns it into regular JavaScript.

-There is a lot more you can do with Webpack, including automatically splitting out common modules into a `common.js` file, or including css files along with your Javascript, but what we have here is sufficient for our requirements.
+There is a lot more you can do with Webpack, including automatically splitting out common modules into a `common.js` file, or including css files along with your JavaScript, but what we have here is sufficient for our requirements.

 To get this to work, we still need to install the `ts-loader` and `source-map-loader` packages: